What is QSIR?

 associates network event and graduation ceremony

-* Teaching assessments: Candidates will need to attend for a 3 day block in October for their teaching assessments and also to act as the audience for colleagues undergoing assessment.
+* Teaching assessments: Candidates will be asked to attend on two consecutive days during one of these weeks only for their teaching assessments and also to act as the audience for colleagues undergoing assessment.
 Previous candidates have found this to be a very valuable consolidation of the QSIR curriculum.

 Find out more